-Young’s first single “Could You Love Me Again” hit radio in February of 2013, and his army of fans have been buzzing about it for months.
+Young’s first single “Could You Love Me Again” hit radio in February of 2013.
 His YouTube channel has over a million views, the video for “Could You Love Me Again” went viral, garnering 100,000 views in its first week.
-Young’s next single “I Carry It With Me” is a duo with fellow Carolina crooner and long time friend Lee Brice, and is set to release in early next year.
+Young’s next single “I Carry It With Me” is a duo with fellow Carolina crooner and long time friend Lee Brice.

-Young pounded the pavement last year as he embarked on a 55 city Honky Tonkin’ University Tour that began at the beginning of February and transformed into the Bud Light ROWDYLOUD Tour, hitting 36 cities in the Summer and Fall.
-He has opened up for artist like Blake Shelton, Reba McEntire, Lee Brice, Jerrod Niemann, Eli Young Band, Craig Campbell, Colt Ford and many more.
-His tenacious touring has established Young as one of Nashville’s hottest up-and-comers and his fan base is building everyday, now with over 50,000 likes on his Facebook music page and over 12,000 Twitter followers.
+Young has pounded the pavement over the last 3 years on a 55 city Honky Tonkin’ University Tour in 2013, and the Bud Light ROWDYLOUD Tour, hitting 46 cities.
+Young has opened up for Blake Shelton, Darius Rucker, Reba McEntire, Lee Brice, Jerrod Niemann, Jerrod Niemann, Tyler Farr, Eli Young Band, Craig Campbell, Colt Ford, Chase Rice and many more.
+His tenacious touring has established Young as one of Nashville’s hottest up-and-comers and his fan base is building everyday, now with over 60,000 likes on his Facebook music page and over 12,000 Twitter followers.